 A legal practice management system.
-What it says on a tin.
 An LPMS will be the organizational home base for your cases and clients.

 A scanner.
-You want to be paperless, so invest in a fast, durable scanner.
-(More in this in a moment.)
+You want a paperless law firm, so invest in a fast, durable scanner.
+(More on this in a moment.)

 Office software.
 You’ll need a suite of tools to manage your email, documents, calendar, and interoffice communication.